ByJohn/word-list/README.md

 A client-side web app to generate lists of common words, ordered in a way that is reproducibly-random.

-The randomisation is based on a user-provided seed, making the word order is deterministic - The same seed will produce the same output word order.
+The randomisation is based on a user-provided seed (shuffle code), making the word order deterministic - The same seed will produce the same output word order.

 ## Demo

-Hosted via GitHub Pages here: [words.johnevans.uk](https://words.johnevans.uk/)
+Hosted on GitHub Pages here: [words.johnevans.uk](https://words.johnevans.uk/)

 ## Raw Word Lists